Muzadded/mcp_sql_assistant/README.md

 # 5) Run the web app
 streamlit run main.py
 ```
-File by file:
+# File by file:

-main.py (Streamlit web app):
+# main.py (Streamlit web app):
--The browser UI.
+- The browser UI.
--Loads your .env, checks GROQ_API_KEY, and displays a text box for your question.
+- Loads your .env, checks GROQ_API_KEY, and displays a text box for your question.
--Calls the client to get:
+- Calls the client to get:
--AI answer in plain text
+- AI answer in plain text
--One or more generated SQL queries
+- One or more generated SQL queries
--Light performance info
+- Light performance info
--Lets you copy or download the SQL and the response.
+- Lets you copy or download the SQL and the response.

-client/client_module.py (AI + MCP client)
+#client/client_module.py (AI + MCP client)
--Figures out which tables are relevant using lightweight keyword matching.
+- Figures out which tables are relevant using lightweight keyword matching.
--Builds a focused schema prompt for the LLM so it generates tighter SQL.
+- Builds a focused schema prompt for the LLM so it generates tighter SQL.
--Uses Groq llama-3.1-8b-instant to produce the SQL.
+- Uses Groq llama-3.1-8b-instant to produce the SQL.
--Spins up an MCP client which talks to the local MCP server over stdio:
+- Spins up an MCP client which talks to the local MCP server over stdio:
 command: python
 args: ["server/mcp_server.py"]
--Normalizes the server response into:
+- Normalizes the server response into:
--output (human answer)
+- output (human answer)
--sql_queries (the SQL it used)
+- sql_queries (the SQL it used)

 If you see ModuleNotFoundError: client.client_module, make sure client_module.py is inside a client/ folder and the import in main.py matches:
 ```bash